 Organizations must also ensure that the third parties they share this data with — vendors, contractors, partners, suppliers — are compliant with GDPR.

 GDPR Business Benefits

 Here are several concrete scenarios where GDPR readiness will yield broad business benefits.

 - Gain control and visibility over your customers’ data

 A common, chronic problem among organizations is that customer data is dispersed among many siloed, heterogeneous systems across multiple business units.
-GDPR forces organizations to find all the EU resident PII they store, process and share, so that it can be quickly accessed, easily managed and properly protected.
+GDPR forces organizations to find all the personal EU resident data they store, process and share, so that it can be quickly accessed, easily managed and properly protected.

 Once this is accomplished and business units have a firm grip on this data, the organization will gain significant operational efficiency and agility.
 Business decisions will be based on superior analysis of comprehensive, up-to-date data, not on partial assessments of fragmented, outdated and low-quality information.
 Internal collaboration will get a boost once business units are able to quickly share fresh, accurate data with each other, sharpening, for example, sales strategies and marketing campaigns.

 - Improve your network of vendors, partners, supplies and contractors